5 Software Overview

 12. Leave “Wait until Complete” checked.
 This will ensure the routine stays at the current step until the Haas has completed the program sent above under “Program Name”.

 13. Update the IP address of the Monitor Haas Machine step to match the IP address of the Haas.
 Ensure the port remains at the end of the address.
 The format is: http://xxx.xxx.xxx.xxx:port .
 I.e., http://192.168.215.175:5551.
+Do not use 127.0.0.1 as that is the default loopback address.
 Save the step.

 14. Start program 6000.nc on the Haas using the standard cycle start button on the Haas.